Money Stress & Emotional Habits

 “If I mess this up, what does that say about me?”

-And the stress isn’t about dollars—it’s about who you believe you’re supposed to be.
+The stress isn’t about dollars—it’s about who you believe you’re supposed to be.

 Why Trying Harder Doesn’t Work